cmdallas/cgminer-ruby-utils/README.md

 4. Configure cron to automatically fire the script every N minutes

 **Warning:**
 - AWS SNS topic is currently hardcoded in 'fleet_warden.rb' hosts file.
+You will need to change this.